 Obtaining disability benefits from Social Security on the basis of multiple sclerosis (MS) can be challenging for a number of reasons:

-Our lawyers encourage people with multiple sclerosis (MS) to keep a journal of their symptoms and to be very careful to document the side effects of any medications they take.
+Our Disability Lawyers in Alabama encourage people with multiple sclerosis (MS) to keep a journal of their symptoms and to be very careful to document the side effects of any medications they take.
 Even if medications improve your overall symptoms, documentation of the side effects can contribute to the success of a multiple sclerosis (MS) disability claim.

 Monday : 9am–5pm